Probotect0r/themer/README.md

 Run `npm i` to install the packages.
 Then run `npm run start` to run the script.
 The scheme name will be output in the console.

-### To-Do

-* Add support for more applications (i3status)
-* Add the ability to specify a list of themes which are to be avoided.
-* Add more schemes by grabbing schemes from Xcolors.net, and randomly generated HUSL colors from [ terminal.sexy ](terminal.sexy) (Use B16B to build them?
-Their color layout is different then b16)

 ### Running